 I often notice that people take interest in their health out of fear.
-Time and time again I see people who are suddenly (or not so suddenly) overcome by the need to “take care of themselves”– perhaps because they don’t have health insurance, or find themselves with high blood pressure or high cholesterol; perhaps because they wish to strike preemptively against the heart disease, alcoholism or breast cancer that runs in their family.
+Time and time again I see people who are suddenly (or not so suddenly) overcome by the need to “take care of themselves”– perhaps because they don’t have health insurance, or find themselves with high blood pressure or high cholesterol; perhaps because they wish to strike preemptively against the heart disease or breast cancer that runs in their family.
 Many of these people would in fact do well to take care of themselves, and their health may very well depend on it.
 However, these individuals will heal not only because of specific diet changes, or the addition of healthful herbs, but because of new relationships to their own self-care and an embraced sense of empowerment.
 One of the first steps toward this type of change is to embody a life-giving, positive, nurturing attitude toward ourselves and the world.
-No amount of vitamins, minerals or green leafy vegetables can nourish or heal the person who lives in a state of negativity, fear, frustration or anger.
+No amount of vitamins, minerals or green leafy vegetables can nourish or heal the person who lives in a state of negativity, fear, frustration, or anger.
 When we move away from fear-based ideas about our health — ideas of “right” and “wrong,” “should” and “shouldn’t” — we can see that health is not black and white.
-We can see that, actually, health is quite complex, part of a vast web of relationships to self, lifestyle, family, community and the patterns of the earth.
-This process can prove a challenging one, so amidst the challenges it is important to hold compassion for ourselves and for our process of change and self-growth.
+We can see that, actually, health is quite complex, part of a vast web of relationships to self, lifestyle, family, community, and the patterns of the earth.
+These processes of healing and transformation are complex and nuanced, they can be challenging, so amidst the challenges, it is important to hold compassion for ourselves and for our processes of change and self-growth.